patrickjuchli/basic-ftp/README.md

 ## Goals and non-goals

 The main goal is to provide an API that is easy to compose and extend.
-FTP servers often differ in behavior, a response might not be as expected, a file list may use yet another format or an implementation offers the new feature you need.
+FTP is an old protocol, there are many extensions and server implementations that differ in behavior.
+A server response might not be as expected, a directory listing might use yet another format because there is no standard for it.

-This library does not try to solve all these issues but wants to make it easy for you to solve your specific issues without requiring a change in the library itself (and a subsequent pull request).
+This library does not try to solve all these issues but wants to make it easy for you to solve your specific issues without requiring a change in the library itself and a subsequent pull request.

 Non-goals are: Feature completeness, support for every FTP server, complete abstraction from FTP details.
 If you're not interested in how FTP works at all, this library might not be for you.
+It's existing API is intentionally small.

 ## Dependencies